Structure of SMRT

 We use the

-nose testing framework.
+pytest testing framework.
 Please write tests to check your code performs as you expect it to.
 Tests for a module are stored in the same folder and given the name

 will automatically discover the tests in your file and run them.
 Running